Lab-Brat/gentoo_update/README.md

 # Gentoo Updater

+> :warning: **version 0.2.2** introduces breaking changes.
+CLI was rewritten and now it has subcommands structure.

 `gentoo-update` is a tool that automates updates on Gentoo Linux.
 By default it only installs security updates from [GLSA](https://security.gentoo.org/glsa/), but it can also be used to update all packages on the system, i.e. `@world`.